Book cover

 7.6.1 Example: Airline Company

 Let’s illustrate a publish/subscribe architecture using an airline’s system as an example.
-Consider that this company has a sales system used by customers to purchase airline tickets.
+This company has a sales system used by customers to purchase airline tickets.
 After completing a sale, the system generates an event containing all transaction data, including date, time, flight number, and passenger name.
 The following figure illustrates the proposed architecture for the system.

 Pub/Sub architecture in an airline